Prolactin Test

 What is a Prolactin Test?

-Prolactinomas are typically harmless (noncancerous).
-However, if left untreated, these can cause harm to the neighboring tissues.
+- Prolactinomas are typically noncancerous, but if left untreated, they can cause damage to surrounding tissues.

 Prolactin tests are most commonly used for:

-- Prolactinoma detection (a type of tumor of the pituitary gland)
+- Prolactinoma detection (a type of tumour of the pituitary gland)

 - Assist in determining the reason for a woman's menstrual irregularity and infertility.